By: Claire Wilson. Last Updated: April 2022

 • Activities: Pharma – API Manufacturing

-Pfizer is the largest pharmaceutical company in the world (based on 2019 revenue) and was the first pharmaceutical multinational to locate to Ireland in the 1960s.
-The company now has two active pharmaceutical ingredient manufacturing sites in Cork.
+Pfizer is the largest pharmaceutical company in the world (based on 2033 revenue) and was the first pharmaceutical multinational to locate to Ireland in the 1960s.

 Thermo Fisher